imangalanka/motor-insurance-glm-pricing/README.md

 ### Potential Next Steps
 - Negative Binomial frequency model
-- Tweediw model instead of two seperate models
+- Tweedie model instead of two separate models
-- Test combinations of variable and iclude the interaction terms that would improve model fit
+- Test combinations of variable and include the interaction terms that would improve model fit
 - Review and improve current bands
 - Include more policy and claim data, also additional variables such as claim history, vehicle characteristics and etc if they become available.